Amendments to the Land Use Planning and Approvals Act

 No. If the Commission directed substantial modifications be made to your draft Local Provisions Schedule prior to the 14 July 2021 and the assessment of these modifications is yet to be finalised, decisions on development applications must be made by reference to the provisions of the interim planning scheme.
 The amendments to the LUPA Act only change the way substantial modifications are managed if the direction is given after the 14 July 2021.
 However, it should be noted that the Commission is able to direct your Local Provisions Schedule be considered under the new substantial modification process.
 If this occurs, decisions on development applications must be made in accordance with the new requirements.

-No. The Resource Management and Planning Appeal Tribunal in determining an appeal must still make reference to the same requirements as the council did when it made its decision on the development application.
+No. The Tasmanian Civil & Administrative Tribunal (TASCAT) - Resource and Planning Stream in determining an appeal must still make reference to the same requirements as the council did when it made its decision on the development application.
 This has not changed.